subtheme-dev/foundation/README.md

 # Foundation

-A standard design with a dark and light theme.
+A modern design with a dark and light theme.

 Supported apps:
 - [JetBrains](theme/jetbrains)